 10. A mission and vision

-which gives an employee meaning and purpose.
-It has never been more important to make an employee feel like they belong, they contribute and are valued.
+Giving an employee meaning and purpose.
+It has never been more important to make an employee feel like they belong, contribute and are valued.
 This must be coupled with some of the usual suspects like a healthy work/life balance, autonomy to deliver, and defined ownership, i.e. equity shares or a psychological partnership approach.

 11. Building a loyalty-inducing culture